-If, the over 6 million mobile apps in the popular app stores, Android and iOS, hint towards anything it’s this: developing an app has now become a marketing pillar.
+If anything, that over 6 million apps in both Android and iOS app stores hint towards is the fact that developing a has now become a marketing pillar.

 Now that you have decided to develop an application for your business, you need to answer the most important question: Native or Cross Platform i.e. Hybrid?